Friends in Need Food Bank

 Menu

-Fulfilling the needs of residents in the GVRD serving the cities of Maple Ridge & Pitt Meadows
+Fulfilling the needs of residents in the cities of Maple Ridge & Pitt Meadows

-The Friends in Need Food Bank Society is a member of Food Banks BC and Food Banks Canada.
-We strictly abide by their Code of Ethics and do not promote door-to-door or telephone solicitation.
-We are a registered charity with the Canada Revenue Agency and a registered non-profit organization.
+Friends In Need Food Bank is a proud member of Food Banks BC and Food Banks Canada.
+We are a registered charity with the Canada Revenue Agency and a registered non

 Our Mission

-The Friends in Need Food Bank Society exists to support residents in need in Maple Ridge and Pitt Meadows.
+The Friends in Need Food Bank Society exists to provide for the hungry in Maple Ridge and Pitt Meadows.
+To inform and refer when needed and to raise awareness concerning hunger issues support residents in need in Maple Ridge and Pitt Meadows.
 It is our mission to ensure no one in our community ever goes hungry.

 External link opens in new tab or windowConstitution and Bylaws